 Go along the left-hand field edge for just 50m, then turn left through a kissing gate in a low flint wall into the churchyard.
 Follow the tree-lined path past the church of Ss Peter and Paul11 (which is well worth visiting) and out through the lychgate to return to the road, with Ye Olde George Inn opposite.
 Follow the road (now Church Street) gently downhill, passing a driveway leading to The Mount Vineyard on the right.
 At the bottom the road bends right to run alongside a branch of the River Darent for a short distance.

-If you are doing the longer afternoon, go to §10.
+If you are doing the longer afternoon route, go to §10.

 For a wide choice of refreshment places follow Church Street across the river and up to a T-junction.
 Turn right and go along Shoreham's High Street to its junction with Mill Lane, then turn right down Mill Lane to return to the DVP.
 Alternatively, simply follow the riverside path directly to the bottom of Mill Lane.